fsharp/fsharp.org/guides/web/index.md

    These templates provide a Pure F# project for implementing a web API with Web API 2.0.
    Everything is implemented in F#.

-   [OWIN and Web API](http://www.asp.net/aspnet/overview/owin-and-katana).
+   [OWIN and Katana](http://www.asp.net/aspnet/overview/owin-and-katana).
 Katana is a flexible set of components for building and hosting Open Web Interface for .NET (OWIN)-based web applications.

    Some resources on using F# with Web API: